Workers' Compensation Insurance

 Employers with a minimum annual workers’ compensation premium of at least $15,000 can choose from several plans, including:

-Insurance companies are required to calculate experience modifiers and most contract with third parties.
+NCCI calculates experience modifiers for those insureds who meet the premium eligibility requirements...
 Experience rating rewards employers with losses that are less than expected and penalizes those with losses that are greater than expected.

 The experience modifier calculation is based on an employer’s payroll and loss information for a period of 12 to 39 months.
 The experience period generally consists of the past four policy years, excluding the most recent policy year.
 An employer’s actual losses are compared with the expected losses for businesses with similar job classifications and payrolls.
 If losses are less than expected, the employer gets a credit modifier that reduces the employer’s premium.
 If losses are higher than expected, a debit modifier increases the employer’s premium.

-Experience rating is mandatory for employers with either
+Experience rating is mandatory for policyholders with either

-- annual workers' compensation premiums of at least $10,000 and a one-year experience history
+- annual workers’ compensation premiums of at least $10,000 and a one-year experience history, or

 - average premiums of $5,000 and at least two years of experience.